 What is the mission of TSS?

-Founded in 1992, The Second Step is a private non-profit organization that provides survivors of domestic violence and their children with transitional housing and links to services and resources.
-All people have a right to safety and dignity in relationships.
 The Second Step is dedicated to adult and child survivors of domestic violence.
-Responding to each family’s strengths and values, we partner to enhance supportive community and identify pathways to physical and emotional healing, housing, and financial security.
+Responding to each family’s strengths and values, we partner to enhance supportive communities and identify pathways to safety, stability, hope, and healing.
 We work at the individual, community, and societal levels to end domestic violence.

 How long has TSS operated?

-The Second Step was conceived in 1988 and opened its first transitional residence in 1992. housing, and financial security.
+The Second Step was conceived in 1988 and opened its first transitional residence in 1992.
 We work at the individual, community, and societal levels to end domestic violence.

 Where do TSS clients come from?

-Families come to The Second Step from the inner city and the suburbs, from Massachusetts and beyond.
-Many referred by “first step” emergency shelters for survivors of domestic violence, while others may be reaching out for the first time, or seeking support for abuse that happened years ago.
+Families come to The Second Step from Greater Boston and Metrowest and from Massachusetts and beyond.
+Many are referred by “first step” emergency shelters for survivors of domestic violence, while others may be reaching out for the first time or seeking support for a friend.
 Regardless of your location or circumstances, we are here for you.

 How is The Second Step funded?